 Everything was on a fast track.
-Stanger and his team opted not to seek federal funds so the project was spared cumbersome and time-consuming federal environmental reviews.
+Stanger and his team opted not to seek federal funds so the project was spared cumbersome and timeconsuming federal environmental reviews.
 They made each city responsible for local environmental clearance of their stations and pledged a short schedule and fixed budget.
 In contracting for operators and maintenance work, they also insisted on a no-strike clause.
-Moreover, with rider convenience in mind, the Metrolink visionaries
+Moreover, with rider convenience in mind, the Metrolink visionaries the concept of a universal fare policy, becoming the first transit company in Southern California to arrange free transfers with other operators.

-METROLINK

-DEBUTED WITH

-THREE RAIL LINES VENTURA, SANTA
+METROLINK DEBUTED WITH THREE RAIL LINES - VENTURA, SANTA CLARITA (LATER THE ANTELOPE VALLEY LINE) AND SAN BERNARDINO.
+SERVICE TO RIVERSIDE WAS ADDED THE FOLLOWING YEAR.

-CLARITA (LATER

-THE ANTELOPE

-VALLEY LINE) AND

-SAN BERNARDINO.

-SERVICE TO

-RIVERSIDE WAS

-ADDED THE

-FOLLOWING YEAR.